Skatteetaten/vagrant-hashistack-template/README.md

 - `make template_example` runs the example in [template_example/](template_example).

+- `make template_init` will clean out the template for you to get started with the module developement.

 - `make pre-commit` this is a helper command that will run the github linter locally and formatt/prettify all the `.tf` files in the directory.

 > :bulb: For full info, check [`template/Makefile`](./Makefile).